rails-girls-summer-of-code/summer-of-code/students/application.md

 <h3 id="selection">Selection and judging</h3>

 Applications are reviewed on a case-by-case basis by a group of real human beings in the coding community; we aim for a diverse group of teams consisting of different countries, projects, backgrounds and skill levels.
 Remember: Successful applications are not “first in, best dressed”, but are judged on how well they fulfill eligibility criteria.

+On top of the <a href="#eligibility">eligibity criteria</a> above, there are a few other things which we pay attention to during the selection process and which can impact the final rating of your application.

+* **Community involvement** is important.
+The more you are involved the better.
+* **Concise code examples**.
+The best case scenario is linking to a completed coding challenge provided by your mentor (if provided).
+Links to good and somewhat laconic examples of code written by you are a good option, too.
+* Don’t hesitate to share your **prior accomplishments**.
+Have you ever build something cool?
+Do you have achievements you are proud of?
+Or just small but functioning things you made for fun?
+Your ability to work and achieve matters.
+* We don’t require you having **local coaches**, but strong local support is a factor which makes your team stronger and you Summer of Code more productive.
+However we understand that not all locations make it easy to find local coaches and consider this circumstance, too.
+* The **project of your choice** might also impact our selection decisions.
+We don't often choose more than one team per project; so the higher competition for the project of your choice is, the harder it may be to go through the selection process.
+You can see how many teams applied to which projects <a href="https://teams.railsgirlssummerofcode.org/projects/">here</a>.

 Don’t rush your application, but rather take your time to find your teammate, your coaches, and to choose the most suitable project for your team.

 Applications sent after the deadline cannot be considered for judging.